p-society/typeracer-cli/README.md

 **Run as a npm package**

 - `typerace -h` to see help
-- `typerace s -p` to start practice mode.
+- `typerace p` to start practice mode.